LERa: Replanning with Visual Feedback in Instruction Following: EXPERIMENTS

 \subsection{Implementation Details}

-The experiments were run on two NVIDIA RTX Titan 26 Gb.
-One GPU was running a VLM and the other~--~a virtual environment and an ALFRED agent.
-MiniGPT-v2~\cite{chen2023minigptv2}, was used for experiment with imperfect checkers.
-We chose this model due to its high image understanding abilities and small size.
-The generation hyperparameters were set so that the responses were deterministic.
-Virtual Home and PyBullet does not require much computational resources and was running on local PC.
-For experiments with proprietary models, their public API was used.
-For experiments we use gpt-4o and gpt4o-mini~\cite{hurst2024gpt}, Gemini-Flash-1.5 and Gemini-Pro-1.5~\cite{team2023gemini}, LLaMA-3.2~\cite{dubey2024llama}.
+We used public APIs for experiments with proprietary models (gpt-4o and gpt4o-mini~\cite{hurst2024gpt}, Gemini-Flash-1.5 and Gemini-Pro-1.5~\cite{team2023gemini}) and two NVIDIA RTX Titan 26 GB for experiments with open-source models (MiniGPT-v2~\cite{chen2023minigptv2}, LLaMA-3.2~\cite{dubey2024llama}): one GPU handled a VLM, and the other managed a virtual environment and an agent.
+MiniGPT-v2 was used in experiments with imperfect checkers.
+The generation hyperparameters were configured to ensure deterministic responses.
+VirtualHome and PyBullet do not require significant computational resources and were therefore run on a local PC.

-\section{Results}
+\section{RESULTS}